open-policy-agent/eopa/examples/kubernetes/README.md

 kubectl apply -f manifests.yaml
 ```

-Last, use port-forwarding to verify that Styra Enterprise OPA is up and reachable:
+Last, use port-forwarding to verify that EOPA is up and reachable:

 ```shell
 kubectl -n eopa port-forward deployment/eopa 8181